Research Beyond the Basics

 Free Interlibrary Loan

-Evaluating and choosing quality sources is an important step in every research project.
-Make sure that you are following your instructor’s directions on the types of resources that are acceptable for your assignment.
+Evaluate your sources carefully and make sure that you are following your instructor’s directions on the types of resources that are acceptable for your assignment.

 Questions & Help